-- Undue Hardship: Among other undue hardship provisions which may apply, there is an undue hardship exception for annuities purchased between August 11, 1993 and March 1, 1996 (see procedures Section 9 J V I).
-If such an annuity cannot be annuitized to a period equal to or less than the number of years of life expectancy on the following life expectancy tables established by the Actuary of the Social Security Administration, or if a lifetime annuity cannot be annuitized to a payment schedule based upon a life expectancy that is equal to or less than the number of years reflected on the life expectancy tables established by the Actuary of the Social Security Administration, then: - no period of ineligibility for nursing facility level of care shall result, and the annuity shall continue to be treated in accordance with ACWDL 90-01, draft regulation Section 50402.
+- ☆ Undue Hardship: Among other undue hardship provisions which may apply, there is an undue hardship exception for annuities purchased between August 11, 1993 and March 1, 1996 (see procedures Section 9 J V I).
+If such an annuity cannot be annuitized to a period equal to or less than the number of years of life expectancy on the following life expectancy tables established by the Actuary of the Social Security Administration, or if a lifetime annuity cannot be annuitized to a payment schedule based upon a life expectancy tables established by the Actuary of the Social Security Administration, then: - ✓ no period of ineligibility for nursing facility level of care shall result, and - the annuity shall continue to be treated in accordance with ACWDL 90-01, draft regulation Section 50402(e).